GarrettMeldrum/matcha-bot/README.md

-This bot is to be utilized on a server and will:
+This bot works on the following websites

-(1.) stay open monitoring for the ability to add the product to cart then checkout and purchase it.
+-- JJ-Market

-(2.)
-Only works on the JJ Market (but any of the matchas)
+-- AstridTea

-(3.)
-Contains slight functionality to avoid paying shipping on the $79 dollar matcha
+-- IppudoTea

-(4.)
-Script will stop whenever it has checked out and the script sleeps for 60 seconds before shutdown
+Realistically, this is just a monitor for changes to the website and add to cart buttons to become available.
+Then it checks out and most websites utilize shop.coms checking out process, so it is standardized a little bit.